A Generalized Alternating Direction Method of Multipliers with Semi-Proximal Terms for Convex Composite Conic

-In this paper, we proposed a variant of generalized ADMM with semi-proximal terms, which can be used to solve problem \eqref{gmodel} if the sGS technique is involved.
+In this paper, we proposed a variant of generalized ADMM with semi-proximal terms, which can be used to solve problem \eqref{gmodel} if the block sGS technique is involved.
 This variant is based on a crucial observation made by Chen \cite{CHENPHD} that the generalized ADMM of Eckstein and Bertsekas \cite{ECKSTEIN92} can be reformulated equivalently as an ADMM with an extra relaxation step on both the primal and the dual variables with the relaxation factor lying in the open interval of $(0,2)$.
 Furthermore, the semi-proximal terms used in this paper is in a pretty natural way due to the fact that only the most recent values of variables are always in it.
-To derive a more general theoretical convergence result, we particularly concentrate on the convergence analysis of the generalized ADMM with semi-proximal terms for solving problem (\ref{prob}).
-At last, a series of numerical experiments on a class linear doubly non-negative (DNN) semidefinite programming (SDP) problems with or without inequality constraints are conducted.
+To derive a more general theoretical convergence result, we particularly concentrate on the convergence analysis of the generalized ADMM with semi-proximal terms for solving the `two-block' problem (\ref{prob}).
+Then, we illustrate how the proposed algorithm can be used to solve multi-block problems.
+At last, we conduct numerical experiments on a class linear doubly non-negative (DNN) semidefinite programming (SDP) problems with or without inequality constraints.
 The corresponding numerical results illustrate that the proposed method, together with the sGS technique, can solve these problems not only effectively but also efficiently.

 The remaining parts of this paper are organized as follows.
 In Section \ref{presult}, we provide some preliminary results, which will be used later, and give a quick review of some variants of the classic ADMM.
 In Section \ref{spre2}, we present a generalized ADMM with semi-proximal terms for solving the $2$-block problem \eqref{prob}.
 Then, we discuss how to apply the proposed method, with properly chosen semi-proximal terms, to solving multi-block problems in Section \ref{appl}.
-In Section \ref{glob}, we focus on the convergence analysis of this method.
-In Section \ref{numer}, we are devoted to the implementation and numerical experiments of using the proposed method for solving DNN-SDP.
+In Section \ref{glob}, we focus on the convergence analysis of the proposed generalized ADMM.
+In Section \ref{numer}, we are devoted to the implementation issues and numerical experiments of using the proposed method for solving DNN-SDP.
+The corresponding numerical results are provided.
 We conclude this paper in Section \ref{result}.